imixs/imixs-cloud/README.md

 ### The Configuration Directory

-The complete infrastructure is described in an easy maintainable directory structure of docker files.
-The _management node_ holds the configuration for all services in a central directory which can be synchronized with a code repository like Git.
+The complete infrastructure is described in a central directory structure which can be easily extended with new services at any time.
+The _Configuration Directory_ can be synchronized with a code repository like Git.
+This makes it easy to setup the environment on a new manager node.
-The configuration directory is used to setup and run the Imixs-Cloud and its services.
-The directory can be located in a project directory and is structured like in the following example:

 	/-
 	 |+ management/